Buddhism and Chinese Thought – “The Most Interesting Intellectual Synthesis in East Asian History”

 Contemplative practices in Classical Daoism

-As Christine Mollier’s Buddhism and Taoism Face to Face (2008), the encounter between Buddhism and Daoism in China was marked by a strong competition between the native tradition and the incoming religion.
+As Christine Mollier repeatedly asserts in Buddhism and Taoism Face to Face (2008), the encounter between Buddhism and Daoism in China was marked by a strong competition between the native tradition and the incoming religion.
 This competition, however, rested on their respective ability to offer “techniques” (shu) at delivering specific results (for instance longevity or protection against witchcraft).
-As an organised religion, Buddhism was seen as a threat by Daoist masters still operating in the context of an unorganised movement.
-So, before looking at the actual encounter, it will be helpful to take a look at what Daoists had already achieved during what is referred to as “Classical Daoism,” that is, Laozi and Zhuangzi.
+As an organised religion, Buddhism was perceived as a threat by Daoist masters still operating in the context of an unorganised movement.
+So, before looking at the actual encounter, it will be helpful to take a look at what Daoists had already achieved before Buddhism entered the country, that is, during the period referred to as “Classical Daoism.”

 Roth writes: “My research has suggested that, particularly in the case of Daoism, the foundational texts of the tradition were produced within one or more closely related master-disciple lineages whose principal focus was learning and practicing specific techniques (shu).
 Indeed, these techniques are so central to the tradition that from a very early period, that of the ‘Inner Chapters’ of the Zhuangzi (ca 300 BCE), they are referred to as the ‘techniques of the Way’ (Dao shu).
 While these eventually came to include methods of political and social organisation and a variety of investigations of the natural world (and their associated yinyang and Five Phase theories), the single most important technique was that of guiding and refining the flow of vital energy or vital breath (qi) within the human organism.
 This seems to have been accomplished in two possibly complementary ways, the first a kind of active or moving meditation whose postures resembled modern positions in taiji and qigong, and the second a kind of still, sitting meditation that involved regularized natural breathing.
 It is this second form, which entails the apophatic practice of removing the normal contents of the mind to produce a profound tranquility with a decisively noetic character, that I have called ‘inner cultivation’.”